ProjectEvergreen/wcc/CONTRIBUTING.md

 After starting the dev server, visit the `/sandbox/` route in your browser.
 All code for the examples are in _./docs/components/sandbox/_.

-### REPL
+### Playground

-The website also hosts a REPL for seeing WCC output in the browser in real time.
+The website also hosts a Playground (REPL) for seeing WCC output in the browser in real time.
+Development happens in [this repo](https://github.com/ProjectEvergreen/playground.wcc.dev).

-After starting the dev server, visit the `/repl/` route in your browser.
-The relevant code for the REPL is in _./docs/scripts/_.